Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

 \subsection{Simulation Setup}

-The simulation parameters are chosen to reflect NASA’s Solar Cruiser \citep{johnson2019solar, JohnsonLes2020SCTM, Tyler2024, Inness2023MM}.
+The simulation parameters are chosen to reflect NASA’s Solar Cruiser~\citep{johnson2019solar, JohnsonLes2020SCTM, Tyler2024, Inness2023MM}.
 The total mass of the sailcraft is $111$~kg, where the bus and the sail each contribute half of the total mass.
 The out-of-plane offset between the CM and the sail surface (also the CP) is captured by ${r}^{ps}_{b3}$, the third component of $\mbf{r}^{ps}_b(t)$.
-Unlike the simulations performed by \cite{shen2025} that assumed this offset to be zero, this distance is chosen as ${r}^{ps}_{b3} = 0.47$~m in this paper to more accurately simulate Solar Cruiser's geometry.
-The configuration of the 4-RW pyramid is given by $\psi_i = 60^\circ$ for all $i$, $\phi_i = 45^\circ+(i-1)\cdot90^\circ$ for $i = 1,2,3,4$, resulting in the mapping matrix given in Eq.~\ref{eq:RW_mapping_matrix}.
-The RWs perform attitude tracking using the PID control law in Eq.~\eqref{eq:PID_law} with gains $\mbf{K}_p = 0.25\cdot\mbf{1}_{3\times 3}$~N$\cdot$m/rad, $\mbf{K}_d = 112 \cdot\mbf{1}_{3\times 3}$~N$\cdot$m$\cdot$s/rad, $\mbf{K}_i = 8\times10^{-4}\cdot \mbf{1}_{3\times 3}$~N$\cdot$m/(rad$\cdot$s).
+Unlike the simulations performed by~\cite{shen2025} that assumed this offset to be zero, this distance is chosen as ${r}^{ps}_{b3} = 0.47$~m in this paper to more accurately simulate Solar Cruiser's geometry.
 The rest of Solar Cruiser's physical parameters are included in Table~\ref{tab:table1}.
-The SRP force $\mbf{f}^\text{SRP}_b = \big[ 0.0003 \,\,\, 0 \,\,\, 0.013\big] ^\trans$~N is computed assuming Solar Cruiser is at $1$~au and a ${0}^\circ$ clock angle, and has the non-ideal reflectivity properties outlined by \cite{heaton2015update}, while the disturbance torque is chosen based on the worst-case deformed sail shapes investigated by \cite{gauvain2023solar}.
-The disturbance torque $\mbs{\tau}^\text{dist}_b = \big[ 8 \,\,\, 8 \,\,\, 0.2\big] ^\trans \times 10^{-4}$~N$\cdot$m assumes a constant environmental force and torque as representative of a worst-case disturbance scenario for the Solar Cruiser under a ${17}^\circ$ SIA \citep{Inness2023MM}.
-While a disturbance of such a magnitude is unlikely to persist throughout a practical mission, it provides a conservative estimate for validating the robustness of the proposed controller.
-The SRP force is assumed to be perfectly known from the onboard ADCS and guidance system, and is used in the MPC prediction model formulation.
-The simulation and attitude control timestep is $\dee t = 1$~second, and the momentum management time step is $\Delta t = 100$~seconds.